maoweinilsson/PDC-software-web/applications/mathematica/general.rst

 **Mathematica is installed on Tegner.
-In order to use Mathematica you need a licenses.**
+In order to use Mathematica you need a license.**

 General usage
 -------------